M-Hernandez/Arcane-repo/Julia/README.md

 Julia project focuses on the simulation of coordinate points given a .tsv file from Qualisys data.
 41 points are currently visualized using MeshCat animations.
 Each marker is represented by a sphere in the visualizer.

-This research was publicated in the 2020 11th IEEE Annual Information Technology, Electronics and Mobile Communication Conference, [*An Initial Julia Simulation Approach to Material Handling Operations from Motion Captured Data*](https://ieeexplore.ieee.org/document/9284829)
+This research was publicated in the 2020 11th IEEE Annual Information Technology, Electronics and Mobile Communication Conference (IEMCON), [*An Initial Julia Simulation Approach to Material Handling Operations from Motion Captured Data*](https://ieeexplore.ieee.org/document/9284829)

 <b> Packages needed: </b></br>